A BRIEF HISTORY OF VEGETABLES

 Lentils

 Lentils are a very ancient vegetable.
 They have been eaten since prehistoric times.
-Lentils are native to Asia and they were eaten the Egyptians, the Greeks and the Romans.
+Lentils are native to Asia and were eaten by the Egyptians, the Greeks, and the Romans.
 They were also eaten in India.

 Lettuce